MohamadRezaRS/askcael-demo/README.md

 - **Query classification / routing** — determines which of the six query-type cases (below) applies
 - **Query expansion (HyDE)** — for vague or comparison-style queries, an LLM generates a hypothetical full-length summary before embedding, closing the gap between short queries and long stored summaries
-- **Retrieval** — vector similarity search against the MSSQL-stored embeddings, returning the top-N nearest movies
+- **Retrieval** — the installed SQL Server 2025 instance supports the `VECTOR` column type but not built-in semantic search, so the pipeline pulls candidate vectors from the matching MSSQL table (Google or offline, whichever is active) into Python and computes cosine similarity with NumPy to get the top-N nearest movies
 - **Re-ranking** — a second LLM pass re-scores the retrieved candidates against the original user intent, correcting cases where embedding similarity alone picked a merely-adjacent result
-- **Self-correction** — a confidence check on the re-ranked candidates; if quality looks weak, the pipeline retries once — broadening the search or regenerating the query expansion — before falling back to a final response with an explicit low-confidence caveat if the retry still doesn't produce a strong match.
-The retry is capped at one attempt to keep response time bounded.
 - **Response generation** — the LLM turns the anchor movie, retrieved candidates, and original query into a natural-language recommendation, instructed to reference only the retrieved candidates (no invented titles)

-LangChain is used here specifically because it has existing abstractions that map onto these concepts (hypothetical-document embedding for query expansion, contextual compression / re-ranking retrievers, and graph-based orchestration for the self-correction loop) — the goal is to use those idioms rather than reimplementing this control flow from scratch.
+LangChain is used here specifically because it has existing abstractions that map onto these concepts (hypothetical-document embedding for query expansion, contextual compression / re-ranking retrievers) — the goal is to use those idioms rather than reimplementing this control flow from scratch.
+Self-correction (a confidence-check retry loop) is deliberately left out of this demo — see Future Work.

 ## Query Type Handling